PaulTrust100/Web-Programming-Project/README.md

 <ul>
   <li> <b>Frontend:HTML/CSS   </b>  </li>
    <ul>
+     <li> Your application should be user friendly to the domain experts </li>
      <li> You are advised not to use deprecated CSS tags and for the tags used should be semantically coherent </li>
       <li> Include a CSS animation or transition </li>
      <li> Most of the application content should be written in raw HTML and CSS, use of high level libraries is not allowed </li>